-Day 5: Monday 2 September, Ljubljana - Pustal - Skofja Loka - Crngrob - Bled drive northwest by private coach towards the grand Julian Alps, meandering along the basin of the River Sava.
+We begin our journey through what is arguably Eastern Europe's loveliest country.
+Leaving Ljubljana, we drive northwest by private coach towards the grand Julian Alps, meandering along the basin of the River Sava.
 We'll meet the Sava again at our tour's end in Zagreb in Croatia; it continues to join the Danube at Belgrade.